SkinnyDevi/SkinnyDevi/README.md

 - 🎾 Sport isn't my forte, but I really like tennis and bowling.<br/>
 - 👓 My current favourite programming languages are <strong>Python</strong> and <strong>JavaScript</strong>.<br/>
 - 🍙 I really like Japan and watching anime.<br/>
-- 💾 I prefer the logic side of frontend and backend rather than designing frontend.
+- 💾 I prefer the logic side of frontend and backend rather than styling the frontend.

 <h2>Projects that I've made and make me proud 😄</h2>
 <a href="https://github.com/SkinnyDevi/birbia-station-bot">